 A selection of three essential articles read aloud from the latest issue of The Economist.
-This week, the next catastrophe and how to survive it; (9:40) the risks of annexation for Israel; (21:50) and the Wirecard scandal.
+This week: growth in emerging markets, Tunisia faces a constitutional crisis (9:53) and dry bars of Ireland (16:03)

 “The whole lesson of this pandemic, and the whole lesson of 9/11, is we can’t ignore the world, or if we do ignore the world, it’s at our peril,” Haass says.
 “These oceans that surround us are not moats.
 We’ve got to pay attention to the world and we’ve got to fix things here at home.”